 The third photo shows a worker at a maintenance hatch.
 City utilities supply water and electricity to the island.

 BELOW: The marina's buildings (left) and the hotel are clustered at the northwestern corner of the island, close to the ACTV waterbus station.

-BELOW: The Venezia Certosa Marina is a comprehensive yachting center, with a sailing school, a boatyard, and moorings for up to 300 boats with a maximum length of 60 meters (196 feet).
+BELOW: The Venezia Certosa Marina is a comprehensive yachting center with a boatyard and moorings for up to 300 boats with a maximum length of 60 meters (196 feet).

 BELOW: A dedicated building houses the marina's toilets and self-service laundry facilities.

 BELOW: The Venice Certosa Hotel is between the marina and the island's landscaped park.
 It has 18 rooms (singles, doubles, and triples), a restaurant, and a large terrace where meals and drinks are served.

 BELOW: From the hotel, you can explore walking paths or simply strike out across the vast swaths of grass.
 (You can't get lost--the island is relatively small, and most of it is surrounded by a brick wall.)